Zambian open window gave restaurant lift-off

-"I opened the windows and I opened the door, and I could see the smoke fighting, going out, the steam… a few minutes later, people started coming."'A standing buffet'
+"I opened the windows and I opened the door, and I could see the smoke fighting, going out, the steam… a few minutes later, people started coming."

 Since she did not have any money to buy tables and chairs, she told all the people who went for lunch that first day that they would be offered "a standing buffet", something that - she assured them - was trendy in the catering business.